sensboston/SmartBlind/README.md

 Here is my implementation of motorized "smart" blind for living room window (my goal was to increase TV screen visibility at the daytime).
 Of course, it's not an invention - you can find a lot of similar "arduino-based motorized blinds" guides and "how-to"'s on Google and YouTube; however, I provide you a good, clean and simple "you can do it" solution.

 Here is a BOM (bill of materials) I've used for hardware (with some exceptions: for example, I already bought esp32 SoC and IR kit on AliExpress much cheaper).
-Most pricey parts are blinds emselv and geared stepped motor.
+Most pricey parts are blinds themselves and geared stepper motor.
 Probably, you can try to use cheap (but powerfull) DC motor but I'm unsure.
 DC motors are hard to work for that implementation, so I recommend you to use stepper.
 As for Nema 17 motor and A4988 driver, I strongly recommend you to read [this tutorial](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/).

 | Part name | Amazon link |  Price |
 | --- | --- | --- |